Google Updates Search Quality Rating Guidelines: “More E-A-T, Less Supplementary Content”

 • Main Content Quality and Amount: The rating should be based on the landing page of the task URL.

-• Website Information/information about who is responsible for the website: Links to help with website information research will be provided.
+• Website Information/information about who is responsible for the website: Links will be provided to help with website information research.

 • Website Reputation: Links to help with reputation research will be provided.